CDCgov/ngsqi-spores/README.md

 ### Set Up:

-First, prepare a samplesheet with your input empirical long read data that looks as follows:
+First, prepare a samplesheet with your input, empirical long-read data so that it resembles the following:

 `samplesheet.csv`: